Arivald8/FUYL-Tower-Python-API-Wrapper/README.md

 #

 ### **`class Pylock(BaseWrapper)`**
-Inherits from the BaseWrapper and adds additional methods for conveient API calls.
+Inherits from the BaseWrapper and adds additional methods for convenient API calls.

 Methods: